HPCSys-Lab/HPC-101/examples/README.md

 To compile the programs, make sure you have a C compiler installed on your system (like gcc, icc, clang, etc).
 We are using the GNU (gcc) compiler, but you can use any other C compiler.
 In this case, just remember to edit the Makefile.

-Now you can, compile the programs using:
+Now you can compile the programs using:

 `make`